sasilver75/obsidian/Quiet STaR.md

 	- ==We construct an attention mask that lets all thought tokens pay attention to themselves, preceding thought tokens in the same thought, and the preceding text== to generate continuations of all thoughts in parallel. ((See figure; this is sort of hard to grok, reminds me of the "tree attention" in [[Medusa]]))
 - "Mixing" (Residual) Heads
 	- Starting with a pre-trained model, thoughts will initially be out of distribution (?...
 Because producing rationales isn't something that the pre-trained model was trained to do).
 To smooth the transition to thinking, we introduce a learned interpolation between LM predictions *with* and *without* thoughts.
-	- Given end-of-thought token's hidden state and the hidden state of the original text token, the mixing head (shallow MLP) outputs a weight that determines the extent to which the post-thought prediction logits will be used.
+	- Given end-of-thought token's hidden state and the hidden state of the original text token, the mixing head (shallow MLP of 3 layers with ReLU) outputs a weight that determines the extent to which the post-thought prediction logits will be used.
 - Optimizing Rationale Generation
 	- Optimizing Start-of-Thought and End-of-Thought tokens
 		- These tokens serve as ***learned meta-tokens*** that control the model's rationale generation.
 Optimization the representation of these (especially the start of thought token) is crucial but challenging due to the discrete nature of the rationale tokens.